Table of Contents

 What is Peristalsis?

-The peristaltic movement also called as the Peristalsis refers to the contraction and relaxation of the food in the esophagus and the food pipe and the food is forced down the track to the stomach.
+The peristaltic movement also called as the Peristalsis refers to the contraction and relaxation of the food in the oesophagus and the food pipe and the food is forced down the track to the stomach.
 This movement is involuntary and is necessary for the movement of food down the stomach and bowels down the anus.

-The peristaltic movement is initiated from the esophagus when the food is completely swallowed which includes the reflexive action of the longitudinal and circular muscles greatly in the digestive sites and some other times in hollow tubes that are present in progressive wave-like contractions.
+The peristaltic movement is initiated from the oesophagus when the food is completely swallowed which includes the reflexive action of the longitudinal and circular muscles greatly in the digestive sites and some other times in hollow tubes that are present in progressive wave-like contractions.

-Peristalsis occurs in the esophagus, intestines, and stomach and the waves could be long, short, continuous or continual that transit within the complete length of the organs, basis their location.
+Peristalsis occurs in the oesophagus, intestines, and stomach and the waves could be long, short, continuous or continual that transit within the complete length of the organs, basis their location.

-Peristaltic waves in esophagus start from the upper position of the tube and pass into the complete length and impel the food into the stomach.
+Peristaltic waves in oesophagus start from the upper position of the tube and pass into the complete length and impel the food into the stomach.
 This could be termed as Esophageal Peristalsis.

-The food particles left behind the esophagus begins with the secondary peristaltic waves that eliminate leftover particles.
+The food particles left behind the oesophagus begins with the secondary peristaltic waves that eliminate leftover particles.
 A single wave moves along the complete length of the tube.
 In cud-chewing animals like cattle, sheep, giraffes, and camels the reverse peristalsis happens such that the food is brought again to the mouth for chewing.

 The peristaltic waves get disappeared after the stomach gets filled.
 The excess fats present in the food particles stop these movements until it gets diluted with gastric juices.
 These waves help in mixing the stomach content and drive the food into the small intestine.
 Normally, two to three waves exist at once in separate areas of the stomach.